The Invisible Tattoos

 ‘Prisoner 4538!’

-The rattle of keys in the heavy steel door tormented his mind with abandoned hope, with expectant fear, as he covered his head with a single wool blanket and pulled tight the thin grey tunic that covered him.
+The rattle of keys in the heavy steel door tormented his mind with abandoned hope, with expectant fear, as he covered his head with a single wool blanket and pulled tight the thin grey tunic that covered him, his body half off and half on the small cot he lay on.

 ‘Stand up, Prisoner 4538!’

-A boot kicked him in the side and he collapsed to the concrete floor, raising his hands to resist,
+A boot kicked him in the side, then hands dragged him up, but he raised his hands to resist,

 ‘Try that again and…’

 He never got to say anything else.
-The two men staring down at him, like two schoolboys ready to the tear the wings off a fly, kicked him again, once each, then the one with the tattooed hands shouted,
+One of them held him by the arms while the other glared at him like a schoolboy ready to the tear the wings off a fly, who kicked him again, then the one with the tattooed hands shouted,

-Strong arms reached down to grab him.
+Strong arms shoved him forward.
 The floor was cold and his feet were bare.

 ‘Who are you?
 Where am I?’
 Why am I here?”

-He was answered with a shove to the back, then manhandled down a long grey walled corridor, half-stumbling, half running, trying to keep ahead of the men who tormented him, blinded by the arc lights that lit the way.
+He was answered with another shove to the back, then manhandled down a long grey walled corridor, half-stumbling, half running, trying to keep ahead of the men, blinded by the arc lights that lit the way.

 He waved his hand at a single wooden chair placed a few feet in front of the desk.
 The guards forced the prisoner down onto the chair, then took several steps back to stand, legs apart, arms behind their backs, looking straight ahead.